googleapis/google-cloud-python/packages/google-cloud-asset/docs/index.rst

     gapic/v1/api
     gapic/v1/types

-Beta releases with additional features over the current stable version, spelled ``v1p1beta1`` and ``v1p2beta1``, are provided to allow you to use these new features.
+Beta releases with additional features over the current stable version.
 These are expected to move into the stable release soon;
 until then, the usual beta admonishment (changes are possible, etc.) applies.

-An API and type reference is provided for this beta:
+In order to use it, you will want to import from ``google.cloud.asset_v1p4beta1`` in lieu of ``google.cloud.asset_v1``.

 v1p1beta1
 ~~~~~~~~~